 Health Insurance Portability and Accountability Act (HIPAA).
 HIPAA regulations require certain organizations, including most healthcare providers and health plans, to adopt safeguards regarding the use and disclosure of health-related information.
 HIPAA regulations also require these organizations to provide reasonable and appropriate safeguards to protect the privacy, integrity and confidentiality of individually identifiable healthcare information.
 These healthcare organizations are required to establish, maintain and provide training with regard to their policies and procedures for protecting the integrity and confidentiality of individually identifiable healthcare information.
 Healthcare organizations are required to document training on these topics to support their compliance.
-ARRA expanded the application of certain HIPAA privacy and security requirements to apply directly to companies (known as business associates) that provide services to certain healthcare organizations.
+ARRA expanded the application of certain HIPAA privacy and security requirements to apply directly to companies (known as business associates) that provide services to certain healthcare organizations, and revised the requirements for agreements with business associates.
 Under the regulations that implement these ARRA requirements, business associates and their subcontractors may be directly subject to criminal and civil sanctions for violations of HIPAA privacy security standards.